kshcherban/virtup/README.md

 ```
 ./virtup.py up ubuntu64
 ubuntu64 started
-Waiting for ip...
-192.168.122.250
 ```

 6\.
+Open console of virtual machine.
-Ssh into newly created machine.
-Template used in example has passswordless ssh root login.
+Also template used in example has passswordless ssh root login.

-    ssh root@192.168.122.250
+    ./virtup.py console ubuntu64

 ## Templates creation
 Create virtual machine with ```create``` command or with virsh.
 Install operating system on it, booting it from iso, pxe or your preferred method.
 Start it, install necessary soft.
 Configure ssh.
 Remove **/etc/udev/rules.d/70-persistent-net.rules** file.
 This is required for network interface name to be eth0 on first boot of newly created machine.
+To enable console access please follow [this](http://www.vanemery.com/Linux/Serial/serial-console.html) manual.
 Shut it down and use it's disk image as template.